biosustain/snakemake_UmetaFlow/workflow/rules/README.md

 Generate all the files necessary to create a FBMN job at GNPS (see documentation [here](https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking-with-openms/)) or an IIMN job at GNPS (see documentation [here](https://ccms-ucsd.github.io/GNPSDocumentation/fbmn-iin/#iimn-networks-with-collapsed-ion-identity-edges).

 Once the job is completed, the user can download the cytoscape data in a zipped format.
 The downloaded folder includes MS2 library search matches under the directory “DB_result”.
-The user can transfer the tab-separated file with all GNPS library identifications under the directory “resources” of UmetaFlow.
+The user can transfer the tab-separated file with all GNPS library annotations under the directory “resources” of UmetaFlow.
 This will allow for additional metabolite annotation, through the rule annotate.
 The FBMN folder also contains a graphml file for visualization.
 The user can transfer the file under the “results/GNPSexport” directory and choose to integrate the SIRIUS and CSI:FingerID predictions to the network to facilitate visual inspection.
 Both annotations are established through a unique scan number that is generated at the MS2 clustering level.

 ![dag](/images/GNPSExport.svg)